Ship from a bird's-eye view

 Consider a ship with a diesel generator as the main power source, producing AC.
 If the main consumer of that power is an electric motor or the hotel load – both of which require AC – converting the power from AC to DC and back again will produce heat and electric losses.

 DC hubs can make sense for smaller hybrid vessels with small high-speed engines, but they will not be ideal for high-powered vessels with many engines or larger hybrid vessels.
-Instead, these vessels should connect the gensets to an AC grid and connect the batteries and other AC consumers to small DC hubs that are part of the total diesel-electric hybrid power train.
+If you are investing in a high-powered or larger hybrid vessel you should connect the gensets to an AC grid and connect the batteries and other AC consumers to small DC hubs.
+These DC hubs form part of the total diesel-electric hybrid power train.

-Hand-picked content: Wondering whether a DC hub would be right for your hybrid ship?
-Read more in DC or not DC, that is the question.
+Wondering whether a DC hub would be right for your hybrid ship?
+Read more in “Are DC hubs right for your ship?
+How to make smart decisions about electrical distribution”.

-6. New standard for shore power gains popularity
+6. The IEC 80005 standard for shore power continues to gain popularity

 The IEC 80005 standard for high-voltage shore connection (HVSC) systems has been in place since 2011.
 HVSC systems allow ships to be supplied with electrical power from the shore.
-Their original role was to eliminate the need to use auxiliary gensets while in port.
+These systems were originally designed to eliminate the need for ships to use auxiliary gensets to generate power to cover their hotel load while in port.

-Because HVSC systems can also be used to charge the batteries of hybrid vessels, all big RoPax, RoRo and PCTC vessels currently being built with hybrid propulsion are equipped with IEC 80005 shore power connections.
-These vessels can take shore power in any port that provides it – and by 2030, all major ports will.
+Because HVSC systems can also be used to charge the batteries of hybrid ships, all big RoPax, RoRo and PCTC vessels currently being built with hybrid propulsion are equipped with IEC 80005 shore power connections.
+These hybrid ships can charge their batteries with shore power in any port that provides it – and by 2030, all major ports will.

-The disadvantage of this solution is that connecting takes a few minutes.
-You will need a faster connection solution if charging time is critical.
-This is where the so-called “ferry chargers” come into play.
+The disadvantage of HVSC systems is that connecting to them takes a few minutes.
+Your hybrid ship will need a faster connection solution if charging time is critical – for example, if you are operating a ferry with short port turnaround times.
+This is where the so-called ‘ferry chargers’ come into play.

 For a good example of how well automotive standards can work for marine, check out how the MD Medstraum, the world’s first zero-emission fast ferry, is successfully powered with standard CCS2 chargers, the same type used for electric cars.